danielvportlandia/07-node-npm-express/daniel-sarah/README.md

 ## Change Log
 03-21-2018 10:18:00 AM - Application has functioning server routes
+03-21-2018 10:33:00 AM - Application now also includes JSON files that were not pushed up on first push.
-03-21-2018 10:28:00 AM - Application has README finalized and all comments/reviews completed.
+03-21-2018 10:54:00 AM - Application has README finalized and all comments/reviews completed.

 ## Credits and Collaborations